3Stones-io/omedis/README.md

 ## Contributing

-Make sure to execute `mix ci` in order to run all the checks before committing the code.
+Make sure to execute `mix check_code` in order to run all the checks before committing the code.

 ## One PR per change